 SRA -- I love this kit.
 Absolutely love it.
 The kids are engaged in the stories and it is completely self-run by the students.

 Language Arts Quiz Show -- I got this from Lakeshore and my students beg to play it.
 The break themselves up into teams, keep score, and really, honestly try to answer the questions.
 They have fun and are still getting some test prep in.

 OK...so there is my Test Prep Rotation system in a nutshell.
 It worked well for my students (as all of them went up at least one level in Language Arts last year!!!!!!! --- a little pat on the back for myself) I hope you find something in here you can use for yourself.

 I told you...it was a long one! :) So here is your reward for getting all the way through.
-Leave me a comment with one thing you took away from this post (make sure you are a follower of my blog and NOT anonymous!!) and I will send you the first level of my Greek and Latin Root Word Memory game!!! (the entire thing...3 levels, plus pre, post, and progress monitoring tests...is for sale on TpT) Be sure to leave your email as well!
+Leave me a comment with one thing you took away from this post and I will send you the first level of my Greek and Latin Root Word Memory game!!! (the entire thing...3 levels, plus pre, post, and progress monitoring tests...is for sale on TpT) Be sure to leave your email as well!